-In recent decision in case of Varshaben Sanatbhai Patel Vs ITO 64 taxmann.com 179 (Gujarat) has held that formation of belief of Assessing Officer was not based upon details available on record, rather on basis of information supplied by DGIT (Inv.) i.e. an external source, it could not be concluded that requirements of section 147 were satisfied.
+In case of Varshaben Sanatbhai Patel Vs ITO 64 taxmann.com 179 (Gujarat) has held that formation of belief of Assessing Officer was not based upon details available on record, rather on basis of information supplied by DGIT (Inv.) i.e. an external source, it could not be concluded that requirements of section 147 were satisfied.
 Therefore, impugned reassessment proceedings deserved to be set aside.

 Therefore, in view of the above decisions, it is possible to take a stand that by virtue of a general statement (without naming the assessee whose case is proposed to reopen u/s 147 of the Act) given by a seller that ‘all’ his transactions were bogus or that he was indulged only in giving accommodation bills or based on information provided by other agencies and without application of mind, assessment cannot be re-opened u/s 147.

 2. Once assessment is reopened u/s 147 of the Act or assessment proceeding initiated u/s 143(2)/ 143(3).